AmadeusITGroup/dataio-framework/docs/content/main-concepts.md

 ## Building Blocks
 ### Pipeline

 The **pipeline** is the central component of the Data I/O framework.
-Its responsible for instantiating the components defined in the configuration and running the **processor**.
+It is responsible for instantiating the components defined in the configuration and running the **processor**.
 You can easily define and configure your **pipeline** using the provided configuration file, allowing you to focus on the essential task of data transformation.

 For more information about how to configure your applications, visit the [configuration page](configuration/configuration.html).

 ### Pipes

 **Pipes** are the fundamental components of the Data I/O framework, representing the sources and destinations of data within the pipeline. **Inputs** handle the reading of data from various sources, while **outputs** handle the writing of transformed data to different destinations.
 By configuring inputs and outputs in the provided configuration file, you can define the specific data sources and destinations for your ETL pipelines.
 Data I/O provides flexible and extensible options for handling various file formats, databases, and streaming data sources.

 In your code, pipes are closely related to Spark's reading and writing capabilities.
 When configuring your application, you'll specify the source or destination of your data, and Data I/O will use Spark's underlying APIs to perform the actual reading and writing.

 No matter where data comes from or goes, each input pipe returns a DataFrame and each output pipe receives a DataFrame to write.
 {: .important}

 ### HandlerAccessor